Mo7amed-Nasr-78/RealEstates_site/README.md

 # RealEstates Website
-this project is one of my project designing and coding. take a look at it and i'm gonna be grateful with your feedback.
+This project is one of my projects designing and coding. take a look at it and i'm gonna be grateful with your feedback.